powerexploit/Perl-Scripting/README.md

 </h1>

 # Perl-For-Beginners
-Perl is a suberp scripting language for pentesters & web developers this repository is desgined for beginners in perl programming so that they can learn how to contribute to open source.
+Perl is a suberp scripting language for pentesters & web developers this repository is designed for beginners in perl programming so that they can learn how to contribute to open source.
 So fork the repo and contribute to it !
 Make pull requests!and give your valuable star ✨

 ## Vision
   #### print "Learn basic perl scripting as pentesters"